NFL Head Coach: Teams and stadiums

 The game consists of all 32 teams from the 2005 NFL season with all 31 stadiums.
 Unlike NFL Head Coach 09, however, Aloha Stadium is not in NFL Head Coach.

-New England Patriots head coach Bill Belichick, as well as Dallas Cowboys head coach Bill Parcells, are not in the game due to liscensing issues.
+New England Patriots head coach Bill Belichick, as well as Dallas Cowboys head coach Bill Parcells, are not in the game due to licensing issues; Wade Phillips was featured in NFL Head Coach 09 as he was the coach of the Cowboys at the time.

 Reception

 The game received positive reviews.
 IGN gave the game a 7.2/10, praising the NFL Films score, though commenting about the Madden engine being "not as pretty as other football games".
 On the contrary, GameSpot praised the engine, though criticizing the multiplayer; GameSpot also graded the game as 7.2/10.
 CNET scored the game 3.5/5 stars, also praising the NFL Films score, though commenting that the on-field action is blander than usual due to the lack of in-game announcers, along with some occasions when players are negatively motivated after positive motivation.